sombriks/sample-node-addon/README.md

 }
 ```

-And could be tested like this:
+And it can be tested like this:

 ```javascript
 // test/main.spec.js